Avec112/ShamirsSecretSharing/Readme.md

 * Base64 encode a second time
 * return the list with all shares

-To get the secret I just do the same the opposite way
+To get the secret I just do the opposite

 ## How to use (example)
 Step 1: